bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Web-Developer-s-Technical-Glossary.md

 ### Trojan Horse

 A program that appears harmless, but its true purpose is malicious.
-Trojan horses are used for various purposes including allowing someone remote access to a victim's computer (remote access trojan), providing an attacker with sensitive information such as usernames and passwords (data sending trojan), destroying files (destructive trojan), and using the victims computer as a proxy server (proxy trojan), among others.
+Trojan horses are used for various purposes including allowing someone remote access to a victim’s computer (remote access trojan), providing an attacker with sensitive information such as usernames and passwords (data sending trojan), destroying files (destructive trojan), and using the victims computer as a proxy server (proxy trojan), among others.

 ### UDDI